Pvt. Merle Lloyd Miller

 Pvt.
 Merle L. Miller was born on August 7, 1919, in Hooker, Oklahoma, to John Miller and

 Living Sellars-Miller.
 With his two sisters and brother, he grew up and worked on the family's farm in

 Merle was inducted into the U.S. Army on March 24 , 1941, at Oklahoma City, Oklahoma, and was sent to Fort Knox, Kentucky for basic training.
 After basic training, he was sent to Camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.
 The battalion had been sent to Camp Polk from Ft.
 Benning, Georgia, but did not take part in the maneuvers taking place at the base.

 After the maneuvers, the 192nd Tank Battalion was informed that they were being sent overseas.
 Since the battalion was mostly National Guardsmen, those men 29 years or older were allowed to resign from federal service.
-Merle volunteered to replace a National Guardsman and was assigned to C Company.
+Merle volunteered, or had his name drawn, to replace a National Guardsman and was assigned to C Company.

 At the fort, the tankers were met by General Edward King.
 King welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to love in tents.
 The fact was he had not learned of their arrival until days before they arrived.